Skip to content

 tit.analyzer.visualizer

-Four module-level functions that write output artifacts (mesh overlays, NIfTI overlays, histograms, CSV) without any shared mutable state.
+Module-level functions that write output artifacts (mesh overlays, NIfTI overlays, histograms, CSV, metadata JSON) without any shared mutable state.
+These are package-internal; the public API is :class:~tit.analyzer.Analyzer.

 save_mesh_roi_overlay